svenport/peace/README.md

 ## Future
 We would like to make this a useful, running app that you can work natively with.
 For this we are considering applying for some funding and professional help from psychologysts to make it a fully functional piece of work.

+## Risks
+This has been worked by a group of passionate people that, while aiming for empathy, are not psychology professionals.
+Hence this app, as it is today (May 25th, 2015) might have underlying risks.
+We want to have an empowering tool based on empathy and real need.
+Please fork, comment, or pass this repository to your friends.
+The more people involved, the better.